-We should not believe that M happened on the basis of the testimony unless the following is the case:

-The probability of the testimony being false < the probability of M occurring.
+We should not believe that M happened on the basis of the testimony unless the probability of the testimony being false < the probability of M occurring.

 But what if we have just one witness.
 In those cases, won't Hume's principle about testimony provide a good argument against the rationality of believing in miracles?